exakat/exakat-docs/Reference/Rules/Structures/OneExpressionBracketsConsistency.rst

 PHP makes bracket optional when a control structure pilot only one expression.
 Both are semantically identical.

 This analysis reports code that uses brackets while the vast majority of other expressions uses none.
 Or the contrary.
+Another analysis, [Structures/Bracketless], reports the absence of brackets as an `error <https://www.php.net/error>`_.

 .. code-block:: php